New to Warriors Gaming Squad and the NBA 2K League? Read on to learn about the team, the league, and how it all works!

 6. People only control one player?
 How does that work?

 Because it’s a video game, CB13 changes the player he controls based on whatever position he wants to play that game.
 If the team has him play shooting guard, he chooses from one of five preset builds which determine his height, weight, and ability.
 In the game available to everyone, players can upgrade to the maximum 99 overall.
-In the special league version of the game, however, all players are 95 overall, and there’s some give-and-take depending on the build (“archetype”) he chooses.
+In the special league version of the game, however, players can’t max out their builds, and there’s some give-and-take depending on the build (“archetype”) he chooses.
 He might pick an archetype that’s really good at shooting threes, which is great, but also means his defensive abilities will be limited.
 If he wants to be a great defender, chances are he won’t be able to shoot as well (for example).

 Teams have to think about all the pros and cons when putting together their lineups, and those can change every game.
 That’s part of what makes every game a bit of a chess match—teams have to find the right combination of both people and in-game players to be successful.